monicahq/marketing_site/api_documentation/relationships.md

 A contact can be linked to other contacts.
 This link is called a relationship.
 For instance, a contact can have an uncle, a lover, a protégé.

-Each relationship has a <a href="/api/relationshiptypes">relationship type</a>.
+Each relationship has a <a href="relationshiptypes">relationship type</a>.
 A contact can have as many relationships as necessary.

 A relationship is between two contacts.
 Let's say John has an uncle called Peter.
 In this case:
 - the primary contact is John.
 In the API calls below, John is called `contact_is`.